 If you’re going on a self catering holiday (or do a little bit of cooking on your holidays!) and want to plan and research local food and ingredients you can use my fabulous FREE Meal Planner And Shopping List.
 A template where you can plan your meals and prepare your shopping list.
 Make your down-time as stress-less as possible with a little bit of planning!
 Download my FREE Meal Planner And Shopping List Template by clicking the button below.

 - Make an informed decision on where to go.
-Some countries and cities are more gluten-free, vegan friendly than others e.g Italy is really switched on the gluten-free
+Some countries and cities are more gluten-free, vegan friendly than others e.g Italy is really switched on the gluten-free and London is amazing for vegan and gluten-free

 - Go self catering – much more flexible and less likely to be disappointed than dealing with hotel food.
 You can still eat out but have the flexibility of being able to make snacks